Skip to content

 https://github.com/EigenLake-Org/eigenlake-clustering-demos/blob/main/notebooks/query_failures_clustering_demo.ipynb

-The notebook indexes the Kaggle customer-support ticket dataset with Gemini embeddings, then runs both low-level clustering and agent clustering.
+The notebook indexes the Kaggle customer-support ticket dataset with Gemini embeddings, then runs both low-level clustering and agent-query clustering.
 The core clustering cells look like this after records are inserted:

 critical_technical_filter = {